AJFaraday/Thud/docs/challenge.md

 * Both players have declared the game over.
 * The game has reached it's cut-off length of 500 moves.

-# How to play a game
+# How to manually play a game

 * Go to https://ajfaraday.github.io/Thud/dist/index.html
 * Hover the mouse over a piece to see it's available moves.